No Communities Were Harmed

 - The title character of Jalila protects the City of All Faiths, which is quite blatantly Jerusalem.
 She got her powers from an accident at the 'Dimodona nuclear plant', which is just lazy.

-- The The Adventures of Tintin book Tintin The Seven Crystal Balls very accurately depicts the French port of Saint-Nazaire.
+- The Tintin book Tintin The Seven Crystal Balls very accurately depicts the French port of Saint-Nazaire.
 The English translation renames it Westermouth for no good reason.

 - Like New York City, New Orleans exists in the DCU, but also has an analog: St. Roch, the current base of operations for Hawkgirl (there is both a St. Roch street and a St. Roch neighborhood in the real New Orleans).